LaureneJacquot/public_laurene_aftools/README.md

 ## InterPro Batch Analyzer

 This is a Python tool to analyse protein data using the InterPro API.
-Automates submission, monitoring, and results retrieval for large protein datasets.
+It automates submission, monitoring, and results retrieval for large protein datasets.

 ### Features
 - Concurrent processing of multiple protein sequences